Haivision/srt/docs/AccessControl.md

 be specified in the StreamID request are supposed to be supported in a predictable future, but the current version of the server does not support it, or the support for this feature in this version has been temporarily blocked.
-This shouldn't be reported in case of deprecated features (deprecated features should be still supported) or features that were decided as no longer supported (for this case the general `SRT_REJX_BAD_REQUEST` is more appropriate).
+This shouldn't be reported for existing features that are being deprecated, or older features that are no longer supported (for this case the general `SRT_REJX_BAD_REQUEST` is more appropriate).

 ### SRT_REJX_GW